tyarchy/tylergrefactor/README.md

 <p>&nbsp;</p>

 ## Installation
 ### Start by going to my github, and clone the code in VScode, then run the website.
-I'm happy to give the code to anyone who wants to pay to host too.
+I'm happy to give the code to anyone who wants to pay to host this website.

 <p>&nbsp;</p>